Japanese aircraft carrier Jun'yō: Career

 On the night of 16 October, the two carriers were ordered to attack the American transports off Lunga Point, Guadalcanal and they moved south to their launching point 180 mi north of Lunga.
 At 05:15 each ship launched nine each A6M Zeros and B5Ns (one of Jun'yōs B5Ns was forced to turn back with mechanical problems) which reached the target and discovered two destroyers bombarding Japanese supply dumps on Guadalcanal around 07:20.
 Hiyōs aircraft attacked seven minutes later without effect, although the American ship shot down one B5N and damaged another which was forced to make a crash landing.
-Jun'yōs eight B5Ns engaged and also failed to hit their target, not least because they were attacked by Marine Grumman F4F Wildcat fighters at 07:32.
+Jun'yōs eight B5Ns engaged and also failed to hit their target, not least because they were attacked by Grumman F4F Wildcat fighters from the United States Marine Corps at 07:32.
 The Marine pilots shot down three B5Ns on their first pass and severely damaged another pair which were also forced to crash land.
 They then shot down the three remaining bombers after they missed Lardner.
 The defending Zeros were only able to shoot down one Wildcat at the cost of one of Hiyōs fighters forced to crash land, although they claimed to have shot down thirteen Marine fighters.
 Hiyō was forced to depart the area after a fire reduced her top speed to 16 kn and transferred three Zeros, one D3A and five B5Ns before she left.
 Rear Admiral Kakuji Kakuta, commander of the Second Carrier Division, also transferred and hoisted his flag aboard Jun'yō.